azukiazusa1/remark-hatena-link-card/README.md

 # remark-hatena-link-card

-When the url matches the text, it converts it to a Hatena blog link card.
+When the url matches the text and a line with only the url, it converts it to a Hatena blog link card.

 ## install